MEET THE

 1

-It’s technology is the world’s first ventilation duct sterilization system using UVC and patented Control PLC Interface that can interface with any Building Automation System on the Market.
+Its technology is the world’s first ventilation duct sterilization system using UVC and patented Control PLC system.

 2

-The System is intended for both new installs and retrofit applications in the building environmental system.
-Featuring an interface that world with every Building Automation System on the Market.
+The System is intended for both new installs and retrofit applications in any building environment.

 3